Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-Third, informational and normative uncertainties create the structural conditions for strategic opacity.
-States face deep ambiguity about which technological ecosystems will prevail, which regulatory paradigms will solidify into global norms, and which geopolitical alignments will secure long-term access to compute, talent, supply chains, and markets.
-In an environment defined by export controls, supply-chain securitization, techno-industrial alliances, and dual-use risk, premature commitments risk imposing high, and sometimes irreversible, costs, including technological lock-in, regulatory incompatibility, and political misalignment with future dominant coalitions.
-Under such indeterminacy, even determining what constitutes a rational course of action becomes difficult.
-States may therefore deliberately refrain from explicit commitments, cultivating ambiguity to preserve strategic flexibility, maintain access to multiple ecosystems, and avoid costly entanglements.
-This reticence creates an international environment in which actors remain uncertain not only about their own future trajectories, but also about the intentions, constraints, and likely alignments of rivals and partners.
-Strategic opacity thus emerges not merely as a state strategy but as a systemic feature of a geopolitical environment where technological and regulatory baselines remain fundamentally unsettled.
+Third, informational and normative uncertainty create the conditions for strategic opacity.
+States face ambiguity about which technological ecosystems will prevail, which regulatory paradigms will crystallize into global norms, and which geopolitical alignments will secure long-term access to compute, talent, supply chains, and markets.
+Under export controls, supply-chain securitization, and techno-industrial competition, premature commitments risk high and potentially irreversible costs, including technological lock-in, regulatory incompatibility, and political misalignment.
+As a result, states may deliberately cultivate ambiguity: delaying commitments to preserve flexibility, maintain access to multiple ecosystems, and avoid costly entanglements.
+This strategic reticence produces an international environment marked by mutual uncertainty, in which actors remain unsure not only of their own trajectories, but also of the intentions, constraints, and alignments of rivals and partners.
+Building on this analysis, the following section delves into case studies of South Korea, Singapore, and India, examining how these states navigate opacity and strengthen their techno-power.